 how to paint over chalk paint that has been waxed

-Wax is typically used to seal chalk paint finishes and provide a soft sheen to it.
-So I applied it to this dresser when I originally painted it, which meant I had to learn how it remove it.
+And since I applied wax to this dresser when I originally painted it, I now I had to learn how it remove it.

 It turns out, there’s really nothing a little TSP can’t remove.
 It’s recommended by a lot of painters I follow so I figured it couldn’t hurt to give it a try.